filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/paid-retrieval.md

 1. Make a note of the `PieceCid` and the `Provider`.
 In the example above, the `PieceCid` is `baftyr...` and the `Provider` is `f01001`.

 :::warning Working from a different Lotus node
-If you need to find deal information about a particular address, but you don't have access to the Lotus node that originally made the deal, then the steps are slightly different.
+If you need to find deal information about a particular client address `f16mw...`, but you don't have access to the Lotus node that originally made the deal, then the steps are slightly different.
 The easiest way to get the above information is to use an external tool like [filfox.io](https://filfox.io).
 Take a look at the [retrieving data section](../../store/lotus/retrieve-data/) for more information.
 :::

 You can now move onto creating a retrieval request.